gocd/docs.go.cd/installation/upgrading_go.md

 As part of the configuration two files need to be backed up:

--   Go's configuration is saved in the ```cruise-config.xml``` file
+-   GoCD's configuration is saved in the ```cruise-config.xml``` file
 -   Cipher file for password encryption.

-Based on the OS your Go server is running on, both these files can be found at:
+Based on the OS your GoCD server is running on, both these files can be found at:

 | Operating System 	| Location                                            	|
 |:----------------	|:----------------------------------------------------- |